monkeywire/whisper-obsidian-plugin/README.md

+# What is different with this fork from the originaly code-base?

+This fork includes the ability to proccess transcribed text automaticly with a given prompt.
+Something like "Include paragraph breaks where nessecary."
+Additionaly, the ability to pre-pend time stamps to the transcriptions.

 # Speech-to-text in Obsidian using OpenAI Whisper 🗣️📝

 Obsidian Whisper is a plugin that effortlessly turns your speech into written notes.
 Just speak your mind, and let [Whisper](https://openai.com/research/whisper) from OpenAI do the rest!